library-data-platform/ldp/doc/Admin_Guide.md

   * `direct_database_password` (string; optional) is the password for the specified FOLIO database user name.

-* `disable_anonymization` (Boolean; optional) when set to `true`, disables anonymization of personal data.
-The default value is `false`.
+* `anonymize` (Boolean; optional) when set to `false`, disables anonymization of personal data.
+The default value is `true`.
   Please read the section on "Data privacy" above before changing this setting.
-As a safety precaution, the configuration attribute `disable_anonymization` in table `dbconfig.general` also must be set.

 * `allow_destructive_tests` (Boolean; optional) when set to `true`, allows the LDP database to be overwritten by integration tests or